littlehifive/dads_matter_cleaning/README.md

 ## 03.25

-- Question: How should we deal with those with multiple days of recordings in LENA pro but only one log survey indicating when to delete?
+- *Question*: How should we deal with those with multiple days of recordings in LENA pro but only one log survey indicating when to delete?
 Should I delete the same time period in all consecutive dates?

 - Assuming the dates in the LENA dataset are completely unreliable and should not be used, we need to figure out what the most possible interview type is for each particular date.
 Therefore, a given id assigned a particular interview type can be associated with multiple consecutive dates (recorded by LENA pro).
 Essentially, I am assigning a new interview_type to the LENA dates from the ID list where the date gap is below 30 days.